gbowne1/ClassicOS/README.md

 1-2 person working on issues/bugs
 1-2 people working on applications/user-space
 1-2 people working on Networking
-1-2 people working on memmory issues, stack issues, etc.
+1-2 people working on memory issues, stack issues, etc.

 at least one person doing hardware and software testing and writing tests in a test framework